 You can also receive child care assistance while you look for work.

 There are maximum amounts per hour, day or week that child care assistance can pay the child care provider you choose.
 If child care assistance doesn't cover the provider's usual rate, the provider may charge you the difference.
-In addition, providers who meet certain quality standards can be paid 15 (PDF) or 20 (PDF) percent more.
+In addition, providers who meet certain quality standards can be paid 15 percent (PDF) or 20 percent (PDF) more.
 Search for a provider who meets quality standards.

 Lastly, most families have to pay a portion of the child care cost, called a copayment.
 The copay amount (PDF) is based on your family's size and income.